malaz-naquib/Model-View-Controller-For-Beginners/README.md

 ________________________________________________________________________________________________________________________________________________

-Thank you for taking the time to go through this lecture and learn about the wonderful world of MVC!
+Thank you for taking the time to go through this lecture to learn about the wonderful world of MVC!
 Hopefully, this has provided insight into how we can use the MVC to abstract the complexity of our applications into more organized structures of code.
 Happy coding!